 Instructions

-- Add the tomatoes, ketchup, brown sugar and Worcestershire sauce.
-Stir to mix well.
+- Add the tomatoes, tomato paste, brown sugar and Worcestershire sauce.
+Stir to mix well.2 cups canned crushed tomatoes, 3 tablespoons tomato paste, 1 tablespoon brown sugar, 1 tablespoon Worcestershire sauce

-- Add 1 cup of water and lower heat to 200ºF.
+- Add 1 cup of water and lower the heat to 200ºF (low heat).
 Cover and simmer for 15 minutes.

 - Add the beans, salt and pepper.
-Cook for 5 more minutes, stirring often (if you want the sauce to be thicker, cook it a bit longer).
+Cook for 5 more minutes, stirring often (if you want the sauce to be thicker, cook it a bit longer).2 cups canned navy beans

 - Serve over toasted bread with rosemary or add it to a Full English Breakfast.